anvan882/anvan882/README.md

 🎓 Computer Science @ SFSU | Expected Graduation: Spring 2025

 🚀 Currently learning Full-Stack development through a Udemy course.
 Passionate about building efficient and scalable applications to become a Full-Stack Developer.
+    Some Tools I am currently learning are Node, and Express.

 🎮 Outside of coding, I enjoy gaming, working out, and watching anime.